matrix-hacks/matrix-puppet-signal/README.md

 run `npm install`

+**Note:** Run neither the installation command nor the bridge itself with root rights.

 ## register/link with your signal mobile app

 Before configuring the bridge with Matrix, **you need to setup the Signal link with your phone**.